pactflow/docs.pactflow.io/website/docs/docs/workshops/bi-directional.md

 ---
-title: Bi-Directional Contract Testing Guide
+title: Bi-Directional Contract Test Guide
 sidebar_label: Overview
 ---

-## Project Status
+## ⚠️ Project Status

-Bi-Directional Contract Testing is in **developer preview**, and currently supports pact files (consumer) and OpenAPI Specification (provider).
-If you have any comments about this feature, please [get in touch](mailto:hello@pactflow.io).
+Bi-Directional Contract Test is in **developer preview**, and currently supports pact files (consumer) and OpenAPI Specification (provider).
+If you'd like to know more about this feature, please [get in touch](mailto:hello@pactflow.io).

 ## High Level Roadmap